 - Team members must be qualified Grange members at the time of qualification.
 They must be between the ages of 14 – 35 as of January 1 of the contest year.

-- Teams will consist of a Master, Overseer, Steward, Gatekeeper, Chaplain, and Secretary.
+- Teams will consist of a President, Vice President, Steward, Gatekeeper, Chaplain, and Secretary.
 Additional offices will be filled by the Youth Officer Team.

 - The event will consist of the following activities: a.)
 Written Examination; b.)
 Opening Ceremonies; c.)
 Team Demonstration; d.)
 Closing Ceremonies; e.)
 Oral Questions.